The Troy of myth was a real city. This is its story…

 Hektor jumps from the saddle to inspect his horse’s vagina; as he feared, a pair of twitching legs protrude.
 The mare grunts and wobbles forward onto her knees, collapsing in exhaustion.

 ‘Gods, Kummi.
-Couldn’t you have waited?’ he huffs, slamming a fist down on the animal’s swollen belly.
+Couldn’t you have waited?’ he huffs, slapping a hand down on the animal’s swollen belly.
 ‘We were almost there.’
 His eyes flick to the load slung over the horse’s back: dusty leathers, a bronze sword, two severed heads, Father’s baked clay tablets, and, below all that, the pouch of herbal medicine, rolling across the animal’s flank, undelivered.

-Hektor fixes hands to hips and squints beyond the turquoise musculature of pine trees under which he stands enjoying the respite from an Aegean sun, already skull-chiselling in its intensity, which has momentarily ceased lashing him.
-Here and there, across fields, farmers wriggle about their work, and livestock convene to practise uniform stupidity.
+Hektor fixes hands to hips and squints beyond the turquoise musculature of pine trees under which he stands enjoying the respite from an Aegean sun, already skull-chiselling in its intensity.
+Here and there, across fields, farmers are busy about their work and livestock practise uniform stupidity.
 Further off, barely visible, bands of tradesmen writhe across the plains, more energetic than anything else in these rural parts and the beat of song, music and, more worrying still, laughter is present somewhere beyond the cicadas’ rhythm of lazy emptiness.

 So, here I am back with a fresh update on how things go with spreading the word about Breaking the Foals.
 Truth be told, it's been a little slow of late as I've been primarily busy with work and also the structural edit for the novel.
 However, there is still some news to report.